Highly rated local moving companies for Fort Wayne to Kansas City moves

 - Kansas City is considered to be less safe than Fort Wayne with a score of 42.6 vs Fort Wayne’s 59.1.

-- Air quality in Kansas City is good, and in Fort Wayne it's good.
+- Air quality in Kansas City is Good, and in Fort Wayne it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Missouri moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Missouri, visit the state’s public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Kansas City.
+- Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Kansas City.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 Where to live in Kansas City